Viruses Definition: A Case Study Guide About Life of Viruses (Updated)

-The bacteriophage have two cycles.
+The bacteriophage has two cycles.
 The lytic cycle and lysogenic cycle.
-The viruses taking part in lytic cycle are considered as lytic viruses or lytic phages.
+The viruses taking part in the lytic cycle are considered lytic viruses or lytic phages.
 These phages ultimately kill the host cell to produce many of their own progeny.

 Negative Sense RNA Viruses

 Negative strand RNA viruses are also known as antisense-strand RNA viruses.
 A virus whose genetic information consists of a single strand of RNA that is the negative or antisense strand which does not encode mRNA (messenger RNA).
 Examples of negative-strand RNA viruses include influenza virus, measles viruses, and rabies virus.
 (Source: Medicine Net)